-When the cause of infertility is due to the female partner then, it is known as female infertility.
+When the cause of infertility is due to the female partner, then, it is known as female infertility.
 In case, a woman has repeated miscarriages then too, it is known as infertility.
-Too long or too short, irregular or absent menstrual cycle can be a sign of lack of ovulation, which can be linked with female infertility.
+The too long or too short, irregular or absent menstrual cycle can be a sign of lack of ovulation, which can be linked with female infertility.
 There are no other apparent signs or symptoms.

-There are many factors that causes infertility in women, apart from the factors due to irregular menstruation.
+There are many factors that cause infertility in women, apart from the factors due to irregular menstruation.
 Some of the risk factors which can be responsible for infertility are:-

 - Smoking, which damaging your cervix and fallopian tubes.

-- Alcohol – Increases the chance of endometriosis (endometrial tissue found outside the uterus) and ovulation disorders.
+- Alcohol, which increases the chance of endometriosis (endometrial tissue found outside the uterus) and ovulation disorders.

 - Weight – Overweight and underweight may hinder normal ovulation (a mature ovarian follicle discharges an egg).

-- Sexually transmitted infections can cause fallopian tube damage.
+- STD: Sexually transmitted infections can cause fallopian tube damage.

 It may be difficult to determine the cause of female infertility.
 Infertility in females can result due to physical, hormonal or environmental factors.
 Some of them are as follows:-

-- Age – Number and quality of the eggs reduces with advancing age.
+- Age – Number and quality of the eggs reduce with advancing age.

 - Difficulty to Ovulate – due to hormonal imbalance, tumor or cyst, thyroid problems, overweight, stress, use of alcohol, etc.

-- Abnormal cervical mucus or a cervical narrowing which can be caused by an inherited malformation or damage to the cervix.
+- Inherited malformation: Abnormal cervical mucus or a cervical narrowing can be caused by an inherited malformation or damage to the cervix.

 - Physical examination.